-Description of Debt
+Description of Long-Term Debt

 Payments on the general obligation bonds are made by the bond interest and redemption fund with local property tax revenues.
-The accrued compensated absences and the aggregate net pension obligation will be paid by the fund for which the employee worked.
-The OPEB obligation will be paid by the General Fund.
+The accrued compensated absences and the aggregate net pension liability will be paid by the fund for which the employee worked.
+The net OPEB liability and lease liability will be paid by the General Fund